yanirkes/llmPromptInjection/README.md

       * docker build -t prompt_sec .
       * docker run -p 80:8501 prompt_sec

-Please go to src/apikey.py and insert the apikey of the that can be found on your OpenAI account.
+Please go to src/apikey.py and insert the apikey (it can be found on your OpenAI account).